Abdur-rahmaanJ/shopcube/README.md

 go to http://127.0.0.1:5000/dashboard with credentials admin@domain.com / pass

+# First time contributing?

+We have a 100% first-timers friendly policy.
+Check out the [testimonials](https://github.com/Abdur-rahmaanJ/shopyo/discussions/307).

 # Big??

 Powered by apps / modules.
 Add as many as you like.